On Platform 3.2

 Imperious

 On the way back from a road trip to Scotland, I visited the National Railway Museum in York.
 It has a fascinating collection of locomotives in a very grand and fitting venue.
 The background in this picture is one of many landscapes I photographed in the north west of Scotland.
 In the foreground are two close-ups of the exhibits in the great hall, which was an engine repairshop.
 The coupling and connecting rods in the immediate foreground are from the steam train called the Evening Star.
 Beyond that is the winding engine from the Stanhope & Tyne Railway.
 It was used to haul wagons carrying limestone up the Weatherhill Incline to the blast furnaces at Consett.
-It stands in front of A huge glass window at one end of the museum.
+It stands in front of a huge glass window at one end of the museum.
 I cut away the window panes and some of the handrails.
 I thought the two objects fitted well together and are of course, not relatively sized.
 The title came at the end which I thought suited the demeanour of the image.

 Medium: